gramener/gramex/gramex/apps/guide/tips/windows-integratedauth.md

 title: Windows IntegratedAuth

-Gramex 1.22 has a new authentication mechanism called [IntegratedAuth](../auth/#integrated-auth).
+[Gramex 1.22](https://learn.gramener.com/gramex/history.html#id2) has a new authentication mechanism called [IntegratedAuth](../auth/#integrated-auth).
 This lets Windows users automatically log in without having to type their ID or password.

-This can be set up instead of LDAPAuth.
-Wherever you use LDAPAuth (e.g. Axis, ICICI) or where the the system is running on Windows (e.g. Star, Times, maybe GroupM and Novartis), we can use this.
+This can be set up instead of `LDAPAuth`.
+Wherever you use `LDAPAuth` (e.g. Axis, ICICI) or where the the system is running on Windows (e.g. Star, Times, maybe GroupM and Novartis), we can use this.